Tom-J991/BCNet/README.md

 Due to the dependencies, it is currently required to have their DLLs next to the application whether it is linking against the shared library or not, in a future build this may be fixed as it requires the dependencies to be built as a static library.

-As stated before, this library relies on “GameNetworkingSockets” and the dependencies that come with it.
-Due to the nature of this library, networking with this API is TCP style.
+As stated before, this library relies on “GameNetworkingSockets” and the dependencies that come with it, also the examples provided with the library rely on “Raylib” for rendering.

 # API